tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

 ## Create a project in CodeBuild to build and deploy the frontend

 As we mentioned earlier, [AWS CodeBuild](https://aws.amazon.com/codebuild/) is an AWS service to build projects.
 In order to instruct CodeBuild on what to do, we have created the `buildspec.frontend.yml`.
-CodeBuild will first pull the repository, and then run the commands specified on that file.
-If you see, we have specified what is needed for a fresh install of the project, which ends up in a build using `npm build` and another command for uploading the resulting files to S3.
+CodeBuild will first pull the repository, and then run the commands specified on [that file](/buildspec.frontend.yml).
+If you see, we have specified what is needed for a fresh install of the project, which ends up in a build using `npm build` and `aws s3 sync` for uploading the resulting files to S3.

 Follow these steps to get it ready: